-The preferred forecast yields total commercial passenger operations growing at a 1.09 percent annual growth rate, as compared to enplanements growing at 2.39 percent annually.
-Air carrier enplanements are forecast to become indicating all scheduled passenger commercial aircraft will be greater than 60
+The preferred forecast yields total commercial passenger operations growing at a 0.39 percent annual growth rate, as compared to enplanements growing at 2.07 percent annually.
+Air carrier enplanements are forecast to replace all air taxi/commuter enplanements, indicating all scheduled passenger commercial aircraft will be greater than 60 seats in size.
+The average size of each scheduled passenger commercial departure will increase from 73.6 seats to 101.9 seats per departure as the 50-seat regional jet is retired.